necote/necote.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+(Website currently under revision.)

 Nicole Cote is a doctoral candidate at The Graduate Center CUNY, whose work centers on the production of public knowledge and understandings disaster through the lens of media and information, the history of technology, and STS.
-She is currently investigating the historical and contemporary entanglements of media, technology, and cultural work that shape how natural hazards and disasters are understood and made actionable in the public sphere--and their possible refigurings.
+She is currently investigating the historical and contemporary entanglements of media, technology, and cultural work that shape how natural hazards and disasters are understood and made actionable in the public sphere--as well as their possible refigurings.
 She also works widely on applied digital media and digital humanities projects and teaches digital skills.